magnuslundin/vercel-env-variables-issue/README.md

 pnpm install
 pnpm run dev
 ````
-Verification of the token should is successful and the content appears in both occasions (key AS-IS and key with escaped new-lines):
+Verification of the token is successful and the content appears in both occasions (key AS-IS and key with escaped new-lines):
 ````
 {"hello":"world","iat":1681402620,"exp":1681406220}
 ````